learn-co-students/tic-tac-toe-rb-v-000/README.md

-# Tic Tac Toe in Ruby
+im trying to # Tic Tac Toe in Ruby

 ## Overview